 The prison we know can feel safer than freedom as its walls close round us with comforting familiarity.

-After 38 years wedded and bedded, we were gradually becoming more emotionally intimate than ever before about our sexual intimacy.
+After 38 years wedded and bedded, we were gradually becoming more emotionally intimate than ever before.
+Especially about our sexual intimacy.

-While my beloved had viewed our courtship and surrender to one another through seemingly rosy-tinted lenses, I wore such dark glasses they had obscured all truth as he saw it.
+While my beloved viewed our courtship and surrender to one another through seemingly rosy-tinted lenses, I saw it very differently.

-Now, I had to refresh my vision and version of events as seen by one who had transferred much of the guilt from the childhood emotional and sexual abuse she received on to the very person she should have trusted most.
+Now, I need to refresh my vision and version of events.
+Because I have unwittingly transferred guilt from the childhood emotional and sexual abuse I’d received to my husband.

-I was discovering more about how “we can live in reaction to a negative relational experience and eventually stagnate, or we can ask God to compel us forward to a kingdom goal”.
+I am discovering more about how “we can live in reaction to a negative relational experience and eventually stagnate, or we can ask God to compel us forward to a kingdom goal”.

-Retreating into my own worldview wasn’t helping me to see or accept my husband’s.
-I had to dare risk being wrong, or misguided at least.
-“When we’re hurt we tend to retreat, nurse wounds, or lash out” and I had done all three.
+Retreating into my own worldview doesn’t help me to see or accept my husband’s.
+I have to dare risk being wrong or misguided at least.
+“When we’re hurt we tend to retreat, nurse wounds, or lash out” and I have done all three.

 How would it look to “turn to God in praise instead?” or is that too much to ask of a heart at war with itself?
 Maybe.
 Though “eventually we have to choose to move forward”.

 This marriage had been cluttered from the start.
-Perhaps now it was time to shift the luggage, send past thoughts and fears packing and begin with a lighter load?
+Perhaps now was the time to send past thoughts and fears packing and begin with a lighter load?